l3dlp-sandbox/kikofernandez.github.io/_pages/index.md

 ## **April 2019**

+* Under the ACM-UU student chapter, we organised a privacy-related talk with Amelia Andersdotter.
+The call for participation is here:

+  > Do you want to find out about current EU laws on data protection and privacy?
+  > Do you want to discuss how to minimize your digital footprint?
+Then come to the
+  > next CryptoParty!
+  >
+  > What:  CryptoParty [0] with ACM-W, guest speaker Amelia Andersdotter
+  > When:  Friday Apr 26th, 16:00–18:00
+  > Where: Ångström library
+  > Who:   Everyone, no prior knowledge required
+  >
+  > This time in collaboration with the ACM-W student chapter we have
+  > invited Amelia Andersdotter, a member of the Swedish Pirate Party and
+  > former member of the European Parliament.
+She will talk about data
+  > protection laws.
+  >
+  > Title: Rights are not important if you don't use them
+  > Abstract: There is a new EU data protection legislation, GDPR, that
+  > asserts giving new protections to individuals.
+But is the legal
+  > framework enough to protect individuals?
+How do you actually make use of
+  > your data protection rights?
+Amelia Andersdotter will suggest some
+  > practical methods to protect personal data in spite of powerful
+  > companies and governments.

+* Our submission to ICFP got rejected.

 * I will supervise Joy van den Eijkhof's thesis, who will be working on the implementation of for-comprehensions a là Scala (with a twist) for the concurrent and parallel Encore language.